 Built in 1926-1927, the Clark Memorial Clubhouse was a gift to the smelter workers of the United Verde Copper Company from William Andrews Clark.
 Upon his death in 1925, funds were disbursed from the millionaire's estate to build this magnificent building comprised of a men's lounge, ladies' lounge, reading room, auditorium, swimming pool, and bowling alleys.
 Tours are scheduled for the third Wednesday of each month.
 Meet your guides at the Clarkdale Museum at 9:45 am.
 A short walk will take you to the historic buildings.
 This tour is handicapped accessible and lasts approximately 90 minutes.
 A donation to CHSM is not necessary but greatly appreciated.

 The Big Band sounds of the Swing Era fill the Clark Memorial Clubhouse during one of our most popular fund-raising events.
-For the first time, we are extending the Sentimental Journey dances through April.
-Grab your favorite partner and join your friends on the following dates: March 11 and April 15 at 6:30 pm.
+Grab your favorite partner and join your friends on the following dates: November 4 and February 10 at 6:30 pm.
 All dances are non-alcohol events sponsored by the Clarkdale Historical Society and Museum, and all proceeds go to this organization.
 Coffee, water, and soda are available for purchase.

 Professional dancer Dana DeLuz will offer dance lessons for those who want to learn basic steps to the waltz, foxtrot, East and West Coast swing, and others.
 Beginners are always welcome!
 Admission is still just $10 without lessons and $12 with lessons, which start promptly at 6:00...do not miss out on this chance to practice with a pro!